pelatx/brackets-link-file/README.md

 # Brackets Link File

-Easily insert links to javascript scripts and CSS files into focused HTML document.
+Easily insert links to javascript scripts, CSS files and image files, into focused HTML document.
 As well as include PHP files into focused PHP documents.

+Now with a new feature: right click on a directory in the project tree and you will be prompted with a dialog where you can select one or more files anywhere on your hard disk.
+These files will be automatically copied to this directory and the necessary tags will be added in the focused document.

 ## Install from Brackets